Best Practices for Singing notes in Tune

 Before trying to sing along with any note, listen to it very cautiously.
 Only then should you begin to sing at all.
 This way the air you let out would be just enough to produce the pitch you want to create.

 You may want to sing in a microphone with an earphone attached to it on the other side.
-Some people like to listen to themselves singing like this as it gives them a more objective idea about how far or near they are from the required pitch.
+Some people like to listen to themselves singing like this as it gives them a better idea of how far or near they are from the required pitch.

 When trying to sing in tune, it’s necessary for the novice singer to be able to find out if they are producing too high or too low notes.